galerp/helbig_lab_hpo_sim/README.md

  ### Steps to Run:

  * Clone the repository, modify the [config file](https://github.com/galerp/hpo_sim_gene/blob/master/input.yml).

+ * In the [config file](https://github.com/galerp/hpo_sim_gene/blob/master/input.yml) mention the the field `output_dir`, this is where your output files would be written to.

- * After modifying the config file, source this [R file](https://github.com/galerp/hpo_sim_gene/blob/master/hpo_dee_sim.R) and make sure the config file is in the same working directory.
+ * Source this [R file](https://github.com/galerp/hpo_sim_gene/blob/master/hpo_dee_sim.R) and make sure the config file is in the same working directory.

  ### Running the tests